rizqillah-pnl/rizqillah-pnl/README.md

 👯 I’m looking to collaborate on Web Fullstack and Android.<br>
 😄 Enjoy with my GitHub Account<br>

-I have succeeded in obtaining a **BNSP certificate** in the field of **Junior Web Programmer** through the LSP Digital Medan agency on November 15, 2022
+I have succeeded in obtaining a **BNSP certificate** in the field of **Junior Web Programmer** through the LSP Digital Medan agency on November 15, 2022 and September 15, 2023

 ⚡ Fun fact: I like to learn new things, its awesome